Cattle was one of my first choices. My wife and I cook a lot of beef – ground meat, steaks, stew meat,,, just all kinds of different cuts of meat.

 Small frame, easy to handle, stay together in a herd, produce milk that makes good quality cheese, produce wool that can be used to make clothes and are grass fed.
 There are lots of reasons why sheep have been raised by humans for 10,000 years.

 One of my goals in creating a homestead is to establish a self-sufficient farm for a long term SHTF / TEOTWAWKI survival situation.
-My wife and I have chickens that will provide eggs and meat.
+My wife and I have dual purpose chicken breeds that will provide eggs and meat.
 The next step is some kind of meat and milk producing farm animal that is hardy, easy to handle and can be raised in southeast Texas.

 Livestock After SHTF / TEOTWAWKI